UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 UConn Stats and Trends

-- UConn has five wins against the spread in 10 games this season.

-- The Huskies have an ATS record of 3-1 in their four games as an underdog of 30.5 points or more this season.
+- This year, the Huskies have an against-the-spread record of 3-1 in their four games as an underdog of 30.5 points or more.

-- UConn has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- When UConn records more than 27.2 points, it is 1-0 against the spread and 0-2 overall.
+- UConn is 1-0 against the spread and 0-2 overall when the team scores more than 27.2 points.

 - This year the Huskies have turned the ball over 18 times, one more than the Knights' takeaways (17).